angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 deck building, there were times where instead of the SFM package, 4x MurkTide 2x Sheoldred was considered for the mainboard.

-Emidln - Brandon wanted me to play UR Delver due to it being tier 0.
+*Emidln* wanted me to play UR Delver due to it being tier 0.
 And that I had experience with the deck.
 We played roughly 20 games the night before the tournament to determine what deck to play.
 Either UR or EsperDDay.
 Ultimately, I chose to play Doomsday.